KNowledgeOnWebScale/OntoDESIDE-Tutorials/getting-started.md

 We assume that you understand Linked Data and more specific the [Resource Description Framework](https://www.w3.org/TR/rdf11-concepts/) (RDF).
 However, the basic concepts of RDF are explained in this tutorial.
-We assume the concepts of vocabularies and ontologies, such as classes, properties, and datatypes.
+We assume the concepts of vocabularies and ontologies, such as classes, properties, and datatypes, are known.

 ### How to use the tutorial